Chikhli, Maharashtra: Transport

 The city is connected to other major cities of Maharashtra by State Highway 24 (Betul, Madhya Pradesh to Chandwad, Nashik and State Highway 176 (Malkapur to Solapur) and National Highway 753A (Buldhana to Shirdi).
 There is a state project to build a 4-lane highway between Chikhli and Malkapur, but has been postponed due to some problems in the Rajur Ghat near Buldana.

 Chikhli is not connected to the Railway Network.
 The nearest Railway Stations are Malkapur 72 km, Nandura 77 km, and Jalna 90 km.
-The nearest Railway Junctions are Akola 110 km, and Aurangabad 140 km.
+The nearest Railway Junctions are Akola 110 km, and Chhatrapati Sambhajinagar 140 km.
 However, in 2016 railway budget NDA government sanctioned and allotted Rs 3000 crores for Khamgaon -Jalna railway line.
 After completion of this project Chikhli will be a major railway station on Khamgaon-Jalna railway line.
 Chikhli-Burhanpur and Malkapur-Solapur railway lines have been proposed.

-The nearest airport is at Chhatrapati Sambhaji Nagar International Airport formerly Aurangabad, 140 km.
+The nearest airport is at Aurangabad Airport formerly Aurangabad, 140 km.

-Bus Stand Chikhli

-Chikhli is well-connected by road and has a significant role in regional transport.
-The city is home to the largest MSRTC bus stand in Maharashtra.
-This expansive facility serves as a major hub for intercity and interstate travel, accommodating a high volume of passengers daily.
-The bus stand connects Chikhli to major cities such as Mumbai, Pune, Nagpur, and Aurangabad as well as to smaller towns and villages within the region.

-The bus stand is equipped with modern amenities, including waiting areas, ticket booking counters, food stalls, and clean restrooms, ensuring convenience for travelers.
-It also has dedicated parking zones for buses and private vehicles, enhancing traffic management in the area.
-The facility plays a vital role in facilitating economic activity by supporting trade and mobility across Buldhana district and beyond.

-Apart from road transport, Chikhli is located along state highways, which connect it to other key cities in Maharashtra.
-The nearest railway station is at Malkapur, approximately 45 kilometers away, and the nearest airport is Aurangabad Airport, located around 140 kilometers from the city.